huygaa11/beam-gcs-fix/README.md

 This patch lets you use `beam-sdks-java-extensions-google-cloud-platform-core` package that fixed hanging `Unexpected end of file` error.

-To use, download the snapshot folder from this repo to your maven local repository under beam folder.
+To use, download the appropriate versioned snapshot folder from this repo to your maven local repository under beam folder.
 Here is an example path on my computer:

 ```